 All our coffee can be traced back to each producer, farm or washing station.
 All our coffee is traded fairly.

 Some coffees we work with might have a label such as organic, fairtrade or rainforest alliance.
 Others may not.
 It’s more important for us to know the story behind each origin then the label they may carry.
 Quality and sustainability comes in different shape and forms.

 It goes without saying that the coffee we source is specialty grade and of high quality.
 It costs a little more but it tastes so much better.

-We are lucky enough to work with some fantastic producers and passionate people in West Java, Indonesia.
+We are lucky enough to work with some fantastic producers and passionate people in West Java, Indonesia and Panama.
 Our relationship with the people who pick, process and package our coffee is invaluable.
 We centralise our other coffee origins in the USA and ship them directly to us.

 We choose only suppliers and partners who share our vision and values.
 Compostable packaging, recycling and minimising our carbon footprint is an important part of our selection criteria.

 Roasters come in all shapes and sizes.
 We have been lucky enough to work on a lot of different equipment over the years and with each experience we’ve grown in knowledge and confidence.
 We are currently roasting on a Swadlo 30 kg drum roaster.
 We bought this roaster in a poor condition with many parts missing and spent the best part of a year reconstructing it.